-I’m not willing to keep these financial details to myself all in the name of stealth wealth.
-We didn’t mention the price of our home or the fact that we are mortgage-free, but we provided a ton of helpful information.
+I’m not willing to keep these financial details to myself in the name of stealth wealth.
+We didn’t mention the price of our home or that we are mortgage-free, but we provided a ton of helpful information.

 Stealth Wealth Leads to Real Wealth

 We also talk to others about the lure of consumerism, including advertisements and lifestyle inflation.
 It’s easier for some to part with their hard-earned money than save it.
 The fewer status symbols you feel pressured to purchase, the more money you can stow away.

 We don’t discuss our net worth, but we talk a lot about how content we feel.
 A rich life isn’t just about having a bunch of money in the bank.
 It’s about being rich in other ways too.

 I could keep these keys to success to myself, but I want to share my knowledge with those who are open to receiving it.
 I want to teach others to save money, build wealth, and become financially independent.